OhmGeek/FacialLivenessTests/README.md

 # LivenessTests
-Liveness Tests For Facial Recognition
+Liveness Tests For Facial Recognition.
+4th year project for M.Eng Computer Science at Durham University.
+Supervised by Andrei Krokhin.

 ## Introduction
 The aim of this project is to understand the realm of facial liveness tests, and produce an investigation into the ease of creating a liveness as a service platform.